Rayologist/rhf-zod-mantine-typescript-template/README.md

 ## Contact

-If you have any questions, please feel free to contact me at rayologist1002@gmail.com
+If you have any questions, please feel free to file issues or contact me at **rayologist1002@gmail.com**